 Dja Dja Wurrung Clans Aboriginal Corporation.

-Djaara are the direct descendants of the First Peoples of djandak.
-We are made up of many Clan groups who descend from our 18 Martiinga kuli.
+Djaara are the direct descendants of the First Peoples of Djandak.
+We are made up of many Clan groups who descend from our 18 Martinga kuli.

-When stories from the mission period recount Dja Dja Wurrung People being punished for using Dja Dja Wurrung language and customs, our Martiinga kuli remained determined to hold onto Culture.
+When stories from the mission period recount Dja Dja Wurrung People being punished for using Dja Dja Wurrung language and customs, our Martinga kuli remained determined to hold onto Culture.

-When the practice and survival of our cultural traditions were gravely threatened, our Martiinga kuli persevered.
+When the practice and survival of our cultural traditions were gravely threatened, our Martinga kuli persevered.

-Whether they lived on djandak or elsewhere, our Martiinga kuli sought to maintain our kinship obligations and relations to remain connected to djandak.
-We are reminded of the strength and resilience of our Martiinga kuli to continue on when things got hard.
+Whether they lived on Djandak or elsewhere, our Martinga kuli sought to maintain our kinship obligations and relations to remain connected to Djandak.
+We are reminded of the strength and resilience of our Martinga kuli to continue on when things got hard.

-Today, we are duty bound to look after djandak for the future generations that follow and because of our Martiinga kuli, Djaara are a stronger People.
+Today, we are duty bound to look after djandak for the future generations that follow and because of our Martinga kuli, Djaara are a stronger People.